sveltejs/rollup-plugin-svelte/README.md

       // By default, the client-side compiler is used.
 You
       // can also use the server-side rendering compiler
       generate: 'ssr',

+      // ensure that extra attributes are added to head
+      // elements for hydration (used with ssr: true)
+      hydratable: true,

       // Optionally, preprocess components with svelte.preprocess:
       // https://svelte.dev/docs#svelte_preprocess